oliviabrz/espresso/README.md

   - A blueprint for creating objects in programming.
 It defines the properties (data) and methods (functions) that the objects created from the class will have.
 - Instance
   - A specific object created from a class that is stored in memory and has a specific lifetime.
+- Compiler
+  - A program that translates code written in a high-level programming language (like C# or Java) into machine code (binary code) that a computer's processor can execute.
+The compiler checks the code for errors and optimizes it for performance.

 ### Dotnet
 - Dotnet Framework